kthackais/kthais/README.md

 Main colors can be changed on [_config.yml](_config.yml).
 For more "deep" styling, you can edit all styling in [assets/css/main.scss](assets/css/main.scss)

 # License

-MIT © Hackers at UPC
+MIT © KTH Artificial Intelligence Society